-Email address: kappes@icecube.wisc.edu; Tel: +1 608 890 0526; Fax: +1 608 262 2309 (Alexander Kappes).
+Email address: kappes@icecube.wisc.edu (Alexander Kappes)

 1 on leave of absence from Universität Erlangen-Nürnberg, Physikalisches Institut, D-91058, Erlangen, Germany.

-candidate sources C1 (MGRO J2043+36) and C2 (MGRO J2032+37)-are located within the Cygnus region of the Galaxy at Galactic longitudes of 77° and 76°, respectively.
-Another potential hotspot, MGRO J1852+01, falls currently somewhat below the threshold set by the Milagro collaboration for candidate sources.
-If confirmed it will be the strongest source in Milagro's entire sky map with a flux about 2.5 times higher than MGRO J2019+37 [4].
-In the analysis that follows, we will consider the five identified Milagro hotspots together with MGRO J1852+01 as our candidate cosmic-ray accelerators.
+of > 4.5 σ .
+Two of the remaining three hotspots-the candidate sources C1 (MGRO J2043+36) and C2 (MGRO J2032+37)-are located within the Cygnus region of the Galaxy at Galactic longitudes of 77° and 76°, respectively.
+The final hotspot, MGRO J1852+01, has a pre-trial significance of 5.1 σ (Milagro Coll. et al., 2007b) and it is the strongest source in Milagro's entire sky map.
+In the analysis we will consider these six Milagro hotspots as our candidate cosmic-ray accelerators.

 We focus in particular on MGRO J1908+06.
-The H.E.S.S. observations of this source reveal a spectrum consistent with a E^{-2} dependence from $500\,\mathrm{GeV}$ to $20\,\mathrm{TeV}$ without evidence for a cut-off [5].
-In a follow-up analysis [6] the Milagro collaboration showed that its own data are consistent with an extension of the H.E.S.S. spectrum to at least 90 TeV (Fig. 1).
+The H.E.S.S. observations of this source reveal a spectrum consistent with a E^{-2} dependence from 500 GeV to 20 TeV without evidence for a cut-off (H.E.S.S.
+Coll. et al., 2007).
+In a follow-up analysis (Milagro Coll. et al., 2008) the Milagro collaboration showed that its own data are consistent with an extension of the H.E.S.S. spectrum to at least 90 TeV (Fig. 1).
 This is suggestive of pionic gamma rays from a Pevatron whose cosmic-ray beam extends to the 'knee' in the cosmic-ray spectrum at PeV energies.
-Another source with a measured spectrum consistent with E^{-2} is MGRO J2031+41 [7].
+Another source with a measured spectrum consistent with E^{-2} is MGRO J2031+41 MAGIC Coll. et al. (2008).
 The lower flux measured by MAGIC can be attributed to the problem of background estimation for Cherenkov telescopes in a high density environment like the Cygnus region.

 Not all sources have known lower-energy counterparts, however.
-Although the H.E.S.S. telescope array discovered a GeV-TeV counterpart to MGRO J1908+06 and MAGIC to MGRO J2031+41, the VERITAS telescopes failed to detect an excess at the location of the source MGRO J2019+37 [8].
+Although the H.E.S.S. telescope array discovered a GeV-TeV counterpart to MGRO J1908+06 and MAGIC to MGRO J2031+41, the VERITAS telescopes failed to detect an excess at the location of the source MGRO J2019+37 (VERITAS Coll. et al., 2007).
 A possible reason for this distinction is that this source, located in the Cygnus region of the Galaxy, may not be the accelerator but a nearby molecular cloud illuminated by a Pevatron beam.
-While the pionic gamma ray spectrum extends to hundreds of TeV, it is expected to be suppressed in the TeV search window of VERITAS [9].
+While the pionic gamma ray spectrum extends to hundreds of TeV, it is expected to be suppressed in the TeV search window of VER-ITAS (Gabici and Aharonian, 2007).
 Indeed, there could be many potential accelerators in the Cygnus region, one of the principal star-forming areas of the Galaxy.